 What is Spatchcock?

 Now this one is gonna give you a giggle!
 The term originated way back in the 18th century in the fantastic country that is Ireland.
 Not that I am biased.
 Back in the day, the direct translation was to "dispatch of the cock."
 Sounds bizarre, but truthfully it just meant to kill the chicken.
 Nowadays, the term refers to the flattening of said chicken to bbq, grill, or broil as they say in America.
-The beauty of this is it helps speed up the cooking time whilst allowing you to get that bone-in chicken flavour.
+The beauty of this is it helps speed up the cooking time whilst allowing you to get that bone-in chicken flavour for my bbq Korean chicken.

 How to Spatchcock a Chicken